starsprung/amazon-ynab-sync/README.md

 After the initial login the application will store the cookies provided by Amazon and will only re-prompt for credentials when the Amazon.com login session expires.

-### Providing Amazon.com login credential non-interactively
+### Providing login credentials non-interactively

 It's possible to provide your Amazon.com credentials as parameters via CLI options or environment variables.
 In general it's not secure to provide your password directly in clear text, as they may be logged in your shell history, but many password managers such as [LastPass](https://github.com/lastpass/lastpass-cli) or [1Password](https://1password.com/downloads/command-line/) have a CLI tool that can be used to provide the login credentials.
+You could also save your YNAB personal access token in a password manager to improve security.

 #### LastPass